Hard2bit

 Architecture: firewall, VPN, network segregation.
 Access: RBAC, least privilege.
 Monitoring: detect misconfiguration (CSPM), exposed credentials, unauthorised assets.
 Rapid remediation of detected exposures.

-An S3 bucket configured to allow public access (anyone on the internet can read/modify objects).
-Typically accidental misconfiguration.
-Thousands of public buckets on AWS contain sensitive data.
-CSPM detects this automatically.
+A cloud object-storage bucket configured to allow public access: anyone on the internet can read or modify objects.
+Typically an accidental misconfiguration.
+Thousands of public buckets across the main cloud providers contain sensitive data.
+A CSPM platform detects this automatically.

-What is the risk of credentials exposed on GitHub?
+What is the risk of credentials exposed in a code repository?

-Anyone with repository access (public or who has its history) can see the credential.
-Attackers use bots to search GitHub for credentials.
+Anyone with repository access (public, or anyone with access to its history) can see the credential.
+Attackers use bots to search public code repositories for credentials.
 An exposed credential has indefinite value until revoked.
 Rapid detection plus immediate revocation is critical.